Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 .. code-block:: console

-   $concordium-client baker update-restake False --sender validatorAccount
+   $concordium-client validator update-restake False --sender validatorAccount
-   $concordium-client baker update-restake True --sender validatorAccount
+   $concordium-client validator update-restake True --sender validatorAccount

 Changes to the restake flag will take effect immediately; however, the changes start affecting lottery power in the next :term:`pay day`.
 If the change is made in the last epoch before pay day, then the change will not occur until the following pay day.
 The current value of the switch can be seen in the account information which you can query using ``concordium-client``: